-The 12 promises of AA are positive changes that generally begin to happen in the recovering alcoholic’s life while working the 9th step, which states: “Made direct amends to such people wherever possible, except when to do so would injure them or others.”2
+The 12 Promises of Alcoholics Anonymous are positive changes that generally begin to happen in the recovering alcoholic’s life while working the 9th Step promise, which states: “we made direct amends to such people wherever possible, except when to do so would injure them or others”.1

-Generally speaking, the AA promises refer to shifts in attitude and perception such as:
+Generally speaking, the Promises of Alcoholics Anonymous refer to shifts in attitude and perception such as:

 - Feelings of freedom and happiness.

 The Big Book mentions that the 12 Promises are “being fulfilled among us – sometimes quickly, sometimes slowly”.4 Some Alcoholics Anonymous members report that they experience the AA Promises early on, while others experience them gradually.
 Because everyone’s experience is unique, the 9th Step Promises can occur in different ways and at different times.
 According to the AA Promises Big Book, the 12 Promises of AA “materialize if we work for them”.4

 Why Are the AA Promises Important?

 The Promises of Alcoholics Anonymous are helpful because they provide individuals on the road to recovery and continued sobriety a promise of hope.5 Through sobriety and 12-Step recovery, individuals can free themselves from cravings and decrease related stress, while reinforcing feelings of gratitude, meaning and purpose in their lives.5